-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 Five people were killed in separate homicides in the Triangle last week.